Challenge level: 4 out of 5

 After a flight from London to Naples, we transfer to our hotel in southwestern Italy.
 There, we have a delicious dinner of Italian cuisine, before our tour manager gives us a briefing of the volcanic challenge ahead.

-This morning, we transfer to Pompeii for a guided tour of its famous burial site.
+This morning, we walk to Pompeii for a guided tour of its famous burial site.
 An eruption of Mount Vesuvius in AD 79 left the city and many of its citizens preserved in ashes.
-We then travel to that very volcano and trek to the summit at 1,167 m above sea level, where we’re rewarded with staggering views of the crater and the surrounding area.
-On the way, we also ascend the nearby Mount Somma.
-We end the day with a coach transfer back to Naples for a well-deserved dinner, before taking an overnight sleeper ferry to Stromboli.
+We then travel to that very volcano and trek to the summit at 1,167m above sea level, where we’re rewarded with staggering views of the crater and the surrounding area.
+After returning to our hotel, we have about an hour’s transfer to Naples Ferry Terminal for an overnight ferry, where we have dinner onboard.

-Our ferry drops us off this morning in Ginostra, a small town on the island of Stromboli, just North of Sicily.
-Here, we have breakfast, before meeting our licensed volcano guides to climb our second volcano, Mount Stromboli.
-This 924 m beauty is, unlike Mt Vesuvius, still active, but there’s no need to worry: our guides will ensure a safe trek.
+Our ferry drops us off this morning on Stromboli, just North of Sicily.
+From here, we have about a five-minute walk with our bags to our hotel, where we have breakfast.
+We then have a free morning with lunch also at the hotel, before meeting our licensed volcano guides to climb our second volcano, Mount Stromboli, later in the day so we’ll get a better view of the distant eruptions.
+This 924m beauty is, unlike Mt Vesuvius, still active, but there’s no need to worry: our guides will ensure a safe trek.
 To quote the troops we’re trekking for, just keep calm and carry on.
-At the summit, we tuck into a picnic lunch and take in the stunning panoramas of the surrounding sea, before descending to our hotel.
+At the summit, we watch the amazing eruptions in the part darkness and we have some time to take in the stunning panoramas of the surrounding sea, before descending to our hotel.

 Our last day of trekking is tough but well worth it.
-We start with a coach transfer to the North-East side of Mount Etna at 1,900 m above sea level, where we meet our Volcanologist guides and Mount Etna experts.
+We start with a coach transfer to the North-East side of Mount Etna at 1,900m above sea level, where we meet our Volcanologist guides and Mount Etna experts.
 This side of the mountain has much better scenery and has less tourists than the South side, where the cable car is.
-We pass extinct craters and lava flows as we climb around 1,400 m to the summit at 3,345 m above sea level.
-To put this into perspective, Ben Nevis in Scotland, Britain’s highest mountain, is 1,345 m above sea level!
+We pass extinct craters and lava flows as we climb around 1,400m to the summit at 3,345m above sea level.
+To put this into perspective, Ben Nevis in Scotland, Britain’s highest mountain, is 1,345m above sea level!
 On our way up, we stop to enjoy lunch and see the Mount Etna observatory.
-Once we summit, we take some moments to marvel at our great achievement and the unforgettable views, before trekking back down through an awesome pine forest to our coach.
-We then transfer to the coastal town of Giardini Naxos, where we have a celebratory meal and a well-deserved rest, having completed a truly extraordinary challenge.
+Once we summit, we take some moments to marvel at our great feat and the unforgettable views, before descending to a mountain lodge for our celebration dinner.
+Our coach then takes us back down to Giardini Naxos, where we continue our celebration at a beach front bar, having completed a truly extraordinary challenge.

 We transfer to Catania airport for our flight home to London.